Choosing where to stay in Paris can be difficult but we're here to help.

 It's not too far from anything and easy to get around.

-We just hopped on the metro each day and made our way to the Paris attractions.
+We just hopped on the metro each day and made our way to all the Paris attractions.

-I get the feeling this is where the residents of Paris live.
+I get the feeling this is where the residents live.
 It feels like a modern liveable part of the city.